Course Content and Outcome Guide for OS 240

 - Special Fee:

-Course DescriptionDevelop skills for indexing, coding, and cross-referencing documents to be filed.
+Course DescriptionDevelops skills for indexing, coding, and cross-referencing documents to be filed.
 Includes requisitions and charge-outs, records transfer, various filing systems, and an overall view of the role of records management in business including electronic and image records.
-Recommended: RD 115; WR 115; and basic computer skills.
+Recommended: RD 115; WR 115; and CAS 133 or CAS 140.
 Audit available.

 Addendum to Course Description

 Upon successful completion, students will be able to:

 - Apply basic filing rules to manage records efficiently

 - Enter and sort data in an electronic database

 Outcome Assessment Strategies